bbc/newslabs-newsQuery/README.md

 ### getConcept()

-If you have the definative URI for a concept you can use it's URI to request detailed information about a concept, such as a description and it's type.
+If you have the definitive URI for a concept you can use it's URI to request detailed information about a concept, such as a description and it's type.

 e.g. You can check the "type" field to see if it's categorized as a Person, Place, Organisation, etc (you can also check for more specific types, like SoccerPlayer or Company).